ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Temperature
 -----------
 Temperature is the DOF solution for thermal analyses.
+The :class:`Temperature
-Its ``Result`` object can be obtained as follows:
+<ansys.dpf.post.temperature.Temperature>` result object can be obtained as
+follows:

 .. code:: python